 When discussing therapy approaches, we consider both top-down and bottom-up strategies, each targeting different brain regions and starting points.

-The top-down approach centres on cognitive processing, verbal communication, and present emotional awareness.
+The top-down approach centres on cognitive processing, verbal communication, and present emotional awareness, primarily engaging the prefrontal cortex.
 It involves techniques like Cognitive Behavioral Therapy (CBT), focusing on altering thought patterns to change behaviour and learning to navigate challenges with coping strategies.
-Conversely, the bottom-up approach starts with engaging lower brain regions responsible for reflexes, memories, and survival responses.
+Conversely, the bottom-up approach starts with engaging lower brain regions, including the limbic system, responsible for reflexes, memories, and survival responses.

 The top-down approach has limitations, particularly in trauma therapy, as it primarily targets cognitive processes located in the frontal brain lobes.
-This logic-centric approach is likely to be effective for individuals with trauma histories, as traumatic experiences can override cognitive functions, activating the lower-down, more primal brain regions associated with the fight-flight-freeze response.
-Top-down strategies do not effectively address deep-seated physiological and emotional responses in trauma survivors, which are rooted in the lower areas of the brain.
+Bottom-up work can be more effective than top-down approaches for unresolved trauma responses and trauma histories, as traumatic experiences can override cognitive functions, activating the lower-down, more primal brain regions associated with the fight-flight-freeze response.
+Top-down strategies do not always effectively address deep-seated physiological and emotional responses in trauma survivors, which are rooted in the lower areas of the brain.

 Benefits of the Bottom-Up Approach